Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 Exercise is so good for our bodies, we all know that.
 Weight loss, stretching and strengthening our muscles, even contributing to general good health and therefore a healthy immune system are all benefits of exercising.

-Now, I’m not a fitness expert, but I do exercise almost every day.
+Now, I’m not a fitness pro, but I do exercise almost every day.
 Usually in short bursts, but I get it done.

 The first thing I do is a quick yoga workout (and no, I’m not a yoga guru).
 Then, throughout the day, I do some of the other stretching / area-specific exercises in the following videos.

-What I really like about this routine is the emphasis on breathing – no better way to relieve stress than slow, deep breathing.
+What I really like about this one is the emphasis on breathing – no better way to relieve stress than slow, deep breathing.

 This is a beginner level exercise routine that’s easy to follow, going over some basic neck / shoulder/back relaxation techniques.